ten1ser/dcnitro/README.md

    ```

 2. 📦 **Install Dependencies**
-   Ensure you have Python 3.7+ installed.
-Then run:
+   Ensure you have Python 3.7+ installed, then run:

    ```bash
    pip install -r requirements.txt